Q: What do I do to claim an exemption?

 Person over the age of seventy (70).

-Person having legal custody of a child under the age of fifteen only if jury service would necessitate leaving the child without adequate supervision.
+Person having legal custody of a child under the age of twelve only if jury service would necessitate leaving the child without adequate supervision.
 If you are employed full-time and your child attends school/day care, you are not entitled to this exemption.

 Person enrolled and in actual attendance as a FULL-TIME student in an institution of higher education.